intRinsic: an R Package for Model-Based Estimation of the Intrinsic Dimension of a Dataset: Summary and discussion

 \section{Summary and discussion}

-In this paper we introduced and discussed \pkg{intRinsic}, an \proglang{R} package that implements novel routines for the \texttt{id} estimation according to the models recently developed in \citet{Facco, Allegra, Denti2021}, and \citet{Santos-Fernandez2020}. \pkg{intRinsic} consists of a collection of high-level, user-friendly functions that in turn rely on efficient, low-level routines implemented in \proglang{R} and \proglang{C++}.
-We also remark that \pkg{intRinsic} integrates functionalities from external packages.
-For example, all the graphical outputs returned by the functions are built using the well-known package \pkg{ggplot2}.
+In this paper, we illustrated \texttt{intRinsic}, an \texttt{R} package that implements novel routines for the ID estimation according to the models recently developed in \citet{Facco, Allegra, Denti2021}, and \citet{Santos-Fernandez2020}. \texttt{intRinsic} consists of a collection of high-level, user-friendly functions that, in turn, rely on efficient, low-level routines implemented in \texttt{R} and \texttt{C++}.
+We also remark that \texttt{intRinsic} integrates functionalities from external packages.
+For example, all the graphical outputs returned by the functions are built using the well-known package \texttt{ggplot2}.
 Therefore, they are easily customizable using the grammar of graphics \citep{Wilkinson2005}.

-To summarize, the package includes both frequentist and Bayesian model specifications for the \texttt{TWO-NN} global \texttt{id} estimator.
-Moreover, it implements the Gibbs sampler for posterior simulation for the \texttt{Hidalgo} model, which can capture the presence of heterogeneous manifolds within a single dataset.
-We showed how the discovery multiple latent manifolds can help unveil topological traits of a dataset by associating the \texttt{id} estimates with external variables.
-As a general analysis pipeline for practitioners, we suggested starting with the efficient \texttt{TWO-NN} functions to understand how appropriate the hypothesis of homogeneity is for the data at hand.
-If departures from the assumptions are visible from nonuniform estimates obtained with different estimation methods and from visual assessment of the evolution of the average NN distances, one should rely on \texttt{Hidalgo}.
-This model also allows the exploration of relationships between local \texttt{id} estimates and external variables.
+The package includes frequentist and Bayesian model specifications for the TWO-NN global ID estimator.
+Moreover, it implements the Gibbs sampler for posterior simulation of the HIDALGO model, which can capture the presence of heterogeneous ID within a single dataset.
+We showed how discovering multiple latent manifolds could help unveil the topological traits of a dataset, primarily when additional exogenous variables are used to stratify the ID estimates.

+As a general analysis pipeline for practitioners, we suggested starting with the efficient TWO-NN functions to understand how appropriate the hypothesis of homogeneity is for the data at hand.
+If departures from the assumptions are visible from nonuniform estimates obtained with different estimation methods and from visual assessment of the evolution of the average NN distances, one should rely on HIDALGO.